 Eat a healthy diet and exercise regularly.
-A nutritious, well-balanced diet and exercise can keep your body fit and able to resist disease.
-Exercise also is an excellent way to elevate your mood.
+A nutritious, well-balanced diet and exercise can keep your body fit and able to fight disease.
+Exercise also is an excellent way to lift up your mood.

 Stay organized to help manage your time more efficiently.

 Remember, no one can do it all alone.
 Ask for help.

-Use relaxation techniques to calm your mind and body.
+Use relaxation methods to calm your mind and body.

 Get professional help if you need it.